 The following bar chart and table are intended to help you understand the risks of investing in the Portfolio.
 The bar chart shows how the performance of the Portfolio has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the Portfolio compare with those of relevant market indexes, which have investment characteristics similar to those of the Portfolio.
+The table shows how the average annual total returns of the Portfolio compare with those of a relevant market index and another comparative index, which have investment characteristics similar to those of the Portfolio.
 The Portfolio's returns are net of its expenses but do not reflect additional fees and expenses that are deducted by the annuity or life insurance program through which you invest.
 If such fees and expenses were included in the calculation of the Portfolio's returns, the returns would be lower.
 Keep in mind that the Portfolio's past performance does not indicate how the Portfolio will perform in the future.
-Updated performance information is available on our website for Financial Advisors at advisors.vanguard.com or by calling Vanguard toll-free at 800-522-5555.
+Updated performance information is available on our website for Financial Advisors at advisors.vanguard.com or by calling Vanguard toll-free at 800-522-5555

-Annual Total Returns - Growth Portfolio
+Annual Total Returns - Equity Income Portfolio